njaard/sonnerie/README.md

 # Sonnerie is used in production
 Sonnerie is used by e.ventures Management LLC with a >100GiB database and 10s of billions of rows.

+# Performance
+An approximate average lookup time for a random key is around 100ms on an SSD and much slower on a busy rotational media device.
+Sequential access (i.e., reading the whole database in lexicographical order) is somewhere around 2k keys/sec and 1M records/sec, very much depending on the data itself.

 # Copyright